-The District has adopted and uses several policies and procedures regarding student privacy and parental access to information.
+The District has adopted and uses several policies and procedures regarding student privacy, parental access to information and administration of certain phuysical examinations to students.
 Copies of these policies are available upon request.

 12:110 Sex Offender Notification Law

 State law prohibits a convicted child sex offender from being present on school property when children under the age of 18 are present, except for in the following circumstances as they relate to the individual's child(ren):